mrheinen/git-llm-reviewer/docs/user_guide.md

 ### Git Repository Not Found

-`git-llm-review` must be run from within a Git repository.
+`git-llm-reviewer` must be run from within a Git repository.
 Make sure you're in a Git repository directory.

 ### No Files to Review

-If `git-llm-review` reports "No files to review", make sure:
+If `git-llm-reviewer` reports "No files to review", make sure:

 1. You have modified files in your repository
 2. The files match the extensions defined in your configuration